Performance-based fire engineering

-We are working on introducing active boundary conditions during experimental testing of structural elements at elevated temperatures to improve the current element-based testing technique by facilitating cost-effective experiments that would incorporate system-level response of structures (hybrid testing in fire engineering).
+We are working on introducing active boundary conditions during experimental testing of structural elements at elevated temperatures to improve the current element-based testing technique by facilitating cost-effective experiments that would incorporate system-level response (hybrid testing in fire engineering).
 As part of an experimental fire testing program at UB, we will use a furnace with a loading frame for testing of structural elements at high temperatures at the Structural Engineering and Earthquake Simulation Laboratory (SEESL).

 Fire following earthquake

 We have been working on a loss estimation and decision making tool for managing fire following earthquake (FFE) at the community level.
 We have developed a framework to integrate performance of water and power networks, buildings and bridges in the transportation network to identify vulnerable parts of a community to post-earthquake fires.